 Music also forms an important backdrop during the non-verbal times that we set aside for contemplation.

-Twice each year we host an “All Music Sunday” that forms for us a music ministry.
+Twice each year we host an “All Music Sunday” that forms a music ministry for us.
 We collect our thoughts as we sit in our sanctuary surrounded by the music of angels and Brahms, Bach, Beethoven, and other great composers and musicians.

 Join Us!